Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Drinking, Drugs & Smoking

 Light drinking of sake.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The action sequences are fantastic and, for their time, very innovative.
+In what many consider to be his masterpiece, director Akira Kurosawa's action sequences are fantastic and, for their time, very innovative.
 Sweeping camera movements and slow motion are used quite effectively to pull the viewer into the thick of the battles.
 Of course, the techniques have now become old hat for action films, but Kurosawa got it so right that even now the action seem especially kinetic and involving.

 This classic of the samurai film genre will appeal to teens and older who love action.
 Young viewers may find the human deaths disturbing, as many of the most sympathetic characters meet their demise while protecting the village.
 For those who can deal with the emotion of loss, Seven Samurai offers substantial rewards.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Our Editors Recommend